 Academic Scholarships: These scholarships, awarded at the end of each semester, are intended to reward students who have shown commitment to the program while maintaining satisfactory academic status.
 Scholarship amounts vary.

-Oakwood Endowed Speech and Debate Scholarship: TCC and Oakwood Industries have collaborated to provide up to a $1400 scholarship to cover tuition expenses for a student who is an active member of the team.
+Clayton Homes Endowed Speech and Debate Scholarship: TCC and Oakwood Industries have collaborated to provide up to a $1400 scholarship to cover tuition expenses for a student who is an active member of the team.
 This scholarship is awarded through the TCC Foundation.
 For more information, contact John Schultz, Director of Forensics.

 Shira Brownstein Memorial Scholarship: In the Spring of 2011, TCC team captain Shira Browstein succumbed to a lifelong battle with Scleroderma.
 Throughout the challenges with her ailment, Shira remained one of the most dedicated and enthusiastic members of the team.
 Between hospital visits, Shira traveled and competed for TCC and was one of the team's most captivating performers.
 The loss of Shira Browstein and her invigorating effervescence reverberated throughout the Forensics community, as many members from various teams across the district joined TCC Forensics in paying our respects at her memorial service.